Chapter 7: Vital Signs

 Blood Pressure Ranges

 Blood pressure is reported in mm Hg (pronounced millimetres of mercury), in which the systolic is the numerator and diastolic is the denominator.
-See Table 3 for an overview of estimated blood pressure ranges for healthy individuals.
+In adults (18 years and older), normal blood pressure typically ranges from 90 to less than 130 mm Hg (systolic) and 60 to less than 80 mm Hg (diastolic).
+Blood pressure typically rises with age because of the stiffening of arteries and plaque build-up.

 Points to Consider

-The average blood pressure for an adult is sometimes noted as 120/80 mm Hg.
-However, this is ONLY an average and it is better for the healthcare provider to consider acceptable ranges for individual clients and specific ages.
-For example, in adults, normal blood pressure can range from 95–145/60–90 mm Hg.
-The healthcare provider considers the client’s baseline blood pressure and the client’s current health state in conjunction with subjective data and other objective data.
-For example, a blood pressure of 90/50 mm Hg may be normal for a healthy, asymptomatic 20-year-old adult.
+In evaluating whether a client’s BP is normal, it is also important to consider the client’s baseline blood pressure and the client’s current health state in conjunction with subjective data and other objective data.
+For example, a blood pressure of 88/50 mm Hg may be normal for a healthy, asymptomatic 20-year-old adult.

 Factors that influence blood pressure include age, sex, ethnicity, weight, exercise, emotions/stress, pregnancy, and diurnal rhythm as well as medication use and disease processes.